sammysun0711/llm-distributed-inference/README.md

-# llm-distributed-inference
+# LLM Distributed Inference with P/D Disaggreation

-Tools for Distributed LLM inference with P/D Disaggregation
+This repository contains scripts, configs, and examples for performing distributed large language model inference by splitting **prefill** and **decoding** stages across GPU nodes.